What do I do if I...

 Want to report something lost or stolen?

-All losses or thefts should be reported to the Guidance Office.
+All losses or thefts should be reported to student services.
 Any lost property which is found should be handed into, and claimed from, the Resources Office near the Bursary along the main corridor from main reception.
 Students should look after their own property, for which the College can accept no responsibility.
 Do not leave valuable articles unattended.
 The Bursary will provide a place of safe-keeping.
 The Music Department has special arrangements for the safe-keeping of musical instruments.
 Lockers are available for the storage of personal belongings when using the Sports Centre.